How to Change Your Name After Marriage

 But, first, three vital notes…

-Pay by check or money order, payable to "U.S. Department of State."
+Pay by check or money order, made payable to "U.S. Department of State."
 If you're outside the U.S or Canada, file at a U.S. embassy or consulate; both accept credit cards and exact cash.

 Now, onto the forms…